Twinki14/TrackReader/README.md

 - You can manually control the current track with customizable [global hotkeys](#hotkeys)
 - You can customize [the format of the output](#output)

+### Notes
+- May need to run with heightened permissions, eg as administrator for global hotkeys
+- The `output` file **will be overwritten** of any contents at regular intervals

 ## Config

 The `appsettings.json` provides defaults to the app.
 Any options passed to the cli will override the associated config found in `appsettings.json`.

 ### Input
-- `filename` the name of the file to read from in the local app directory, must be csv or tsv, and abide by TODO
+- `filename` the name of the file to read from in the local app directory, must be csv or tsv, and abide by the [input format](#input-format)
 - `framerate` the framerate (as a double) to use when converting the `Time` time-code, to real-time
 ```json
 "input": {